Generating series of a new class of orthogonal Shimura varieties: Introduction

-Taking the Chern forms, the $*$-product turns into wedge product and the averages, as well as the pullbacks are preserved. $\omega_0(x'_j, \tau_i)$ is the Chern form of $\eta_0(x'_j, \tau_i)$ that is defined by Kudla-Millson in \cite{Ku1}, based on work from \cite{KM1}, \cite{KM2}, \cite{KM3}.
+Taking the Chern forms, the $*$-product turns into wedge product and the averages, as well as the pullbacks are preserved. $\omega_0(x'_j, \tau_i)$ is the Chern form of $\eta_0(x'_j, \tau_i)$ that is defined by Kudla and Millson in \cite{Ku1}, based on work from \cite{KM1}, \cite{KM2}, \cite{KM3}.
 Furthermore, we have

 are the Chern forms of $\eta_1(x', \tau_i)$ and $\eta_2(x', \tau)$ respectively, and

 is the Chern form of the Green current $\eta_3(x', \tau; g, h)$.
 Finally, $\omega_3 (x', \tau; g, h)$ descends to $\omega_4(x', \tau; g, h)$ corresponding to the divisor $Z(U(x), g)_K$ in $M_K$ and is the Chern form of $\eta_4(x', \tau; g, h)$.